The Ultimate Guide to Headless CMS

 Let us illustrate the principle of structured content with an easy example: a blog post.
 This content type commonly includes fields for title, image, intro text, author, date, body text, category, and tags.

 As each content item includes the same fields, the CMS can now treat them as one.
 Let us say you want to show a list of your recent blog posts.
-The CMS can then extract the data from the fields title, image, and intro text, as well as utilize the date field for chronological listing.
+The CMS can then extract the data from the fields title, image, and intro text, as well as use the date field for chronological listing.

 In this simple example, the editors have created blog content once, which are then reused in a blog list elsewhere on the website.
 This is the basic principle behind the scaling, reuse, and repeatability of content in a headless CMS.